Should I capitalize Internet and hyphenate e-mail?

 Depending on the style guide you or your organization follow this rule may be different.
 For example, in the Microsoft Manual of Style "Internet" is capitalized.
 However, in the Associated Press Stylebook "internet" is lowercase.

 Short for "electronic mail," the spelling of e-mail is widely accepted as both "e-mail" and "email."
-However, according to Merriam-Webster and other authorities, the correct spelling is "e-mail" because it is the compound noun of the words "electronic" and "mail."
+However, according to Merriam-Webster and The Chicago Manual of Style, the correct spelling is "e-mail" because it is the compound noun of the words "electronic" and "mail."
 Other style guides like the Microsoft Manual of Style use "email" with no hyphen.